aharring83/Bacterial-Genomics-Workshop/README.md

 ```
 ls
 ```
 Now we will align the reads to the indexed reference genome.
+Make sure you are in the data directory and not the ref directory!
 ```
 nano
 ```